 It is unbelievable that double damage is being done for excellent researchers in most of the Universities.
 Firstly, parameters for quality measurement of research in science and allied subjects are globally well established.
 However, possibly in one university only the best research papers, based on Impact Factor, are displayed in the library in descending order of their quality.
 Secondly, in other subjects, we have not even started laying down globally or widely accepted parameters for quality measurement in research.

-During the sixties, when youth in the European universities was in turmoil, a delegation from the came to Oxford University, met the Vice-Chancellor, and asked him two interesting questions.
+During the sixties, when youth in the European universities was in turmoil, a delegation from the US came to Oxford University, met the Vice-Chancellor, and asked him two interesting questions.

 Their first question was how the university was being run.
-The Vice-Chancellor said that he was not running the .
+The Vice-Chancellor said that he was not running the University .
 Oxford University was being run on traditions.
 The delegation asked the second question about how their lawns were so beautiful.
 The Vice-Chancellor replied “800 years of rolling and mowing.’

 We often get pleasure in attacking some of our Vice-Chancellors.
 However, we rarely recollect that most of them had done at least a few good things.
 Often a shade of envy or disinterest prompts the new Vice-Chancellor to ignore or undo the good decisions taken by his predecessors.